 EASL would like to provide its members with the ability to participate by opening a call for programme outline proposals and proposed topics.
 EASL plans in 2019 to present one Clinical and one Basic School.

-If yes, we strongly encourage you to submit your idea and outline no later than June 2, 2017.
+If yes, we strongly encourage you to submit your idea and outline.
 If approved, the EASL Governing Board and staff will assist you with its development and presentation.

 Please consider the below program components when drafting your submission.

 Students take pre-quiz, short summary talks presented by faculty and summaries of quiz results.